trailofbits/testing-handbook/content/docs/fuzzing/techniques/05-faq.md

 ## My corpus has grown quite large.
 How do I deal with these thousands of small files?

-There is a technique called “corpus minimization”.
+There is a technique called "corpus minimization".
 Stay tuned for an update of the testing handbook to find out how to maintain and manage corpora!
 Subscribe to our newsletter [here](https://trailofbits.us4.list-manage.com/subscribe?u=3c3cd5fe83443b48332fb203f&id=ec54fc0dbd) to get notified.

 ## My fuzzer found inputs that crash the SUT.
 However, it is very large and complex.
 Is there a way to simplify finding the root cause of the crash?

-A technique called “test case minimization” reduces the size of inputs while preserving the crash.
+A technique called "test case minimization" reduces the size of inputs while preserving the crash.

 Stay tuned for an update to the testing handbook that will cover how to maintain and manage corpora!
 Subscribe the newsletter [here](https://trailofbits.us4.list-manage.com/subscribe?u=3c3cd5fe83443b48332fb203f&id=ec54fc0dbd) to get notified.

 ## How can I collect core dumps from crashes during or after a fuzzing campaign?

-On Linux, two main settings affect core dumps: 1) the “core” [resource limit](https://linux.die.net/man/2/setrlimit) that enables core dumps per process, and 2) the `sysctl` setting [`kernel.core-pattern`](https://docs.kernel.org/next/admin-guide/sysctl/kernel.html#core-pattern), which determines where the core dump is stored or sent to.
+On Linux, two main settings affect core dumps: 1) the "core" [resource limit](https://linux.die.net/man/2/setrlimit) that enables core dumps per process, and 2) the `sysctl` setting [`kernel.core-pattern`](https://docs.kernel.org/next/admin-guide/sysctl/kernel.html#core-pattern), which determines where the core dump is stored or sent to.
 For the Bash shell, you can use `ulimit -c` to query the current limits on core dumps; use `ulimit -c 0` to disable them and `ulimit -c unlimited` to enable them.
 The default for resource limits differs between environments and operating systems (i.e., server vs. desktop operating systems).
 In order to store core dumps in the current working directory in a file called `core`, you can configure the kernel using:

 ```shell